 Research for Behavioral Oncology and Cancer Control

-The primary purpose of the NCI-funded T32 Interdisciplinary Training in Behavioral Oncology program is to train the next generation of behavioral oncology scientists to conduct interdisciplinary cancer prevention and control research spanning the continuum of prevention, early detection, treatment and survivorship.
-The program will be flexible enough to address the educational needs of individuals from different academic home disciplines, but formalized enough to ensure that participants achieve high levels of content knowledge and acquire intensive research experience by the time they complete their studies.
-Pre-doctoral fellows are allowed a maximum of three years of support and post-doctoral fellows two years of support.
-The T32 Program is only open to United States Citizens or US Permanent Residents.
+The primary purpose of the NCI-funded T32 Interdisciplinary Training in Behavioral Oncology program at Indiana University is to train the next generation of behavioral oncology scientists to conduct interdisciplinary cancer prevention and control research spanning the continuum of prevention, early detection, treatment and survivorship.
+The T32 program will be flexible enough to address the educational needs of individuals from different academic home disciplines, but formalized enough to ensure that participants achieve high levels of content knowledge and acquire intensive research experience by the time they complete their studies.
+Pre-doctoral fellows are allowed a maximum of three years of support and post-doctoral fellows are allowed two years of support.
+The T32 Program is only open to U.S. citizens or U.S. permanent residents.

 Applications are currently being accepted for post-doctoral and pre-doctoral fellows, with a start date of August 2016.
 Applications will be accepted through 2020.

-Mentees meet weekly with their primary mentor and monthly with their secondary mentors.
+T32 mentees meet weekly with their primary mentor and monthly with their secondary mentors.
 Individual mentoring is supplemented by a strong curriculum built specifically for training in behavioral oncology.
-Structured training experiences are developed in modules that are scheduled for three hours each week led by the program director.
+Structured T32 training experiences are developed in modules that are scheduled and led by the program director.
 Additional research experiences include weekly review and writing sessions and lectures from outstanding faculty.
-A key component of training for all fellows is writing and critiquing grant applications and publications.
+A key component of the T32 training for all fellows is writing and critiquing grant applications and publications.
 The four core requirements are:

 - Core curriculum